svanschu/KBirthday/README.md

 #### The module supports ####
 - JomSocial
-- CommunityBuilder
+- CommunityBuilder 2.0
+- Kunena 3.0.0

 #### Minimum Requirement ####
 - PHP 5.2
 - Joomla 1.6.0
-- Kunena 1.6.0
+- Kunena or Community Builder or JomSocial

 If you have a suggestion or a problem please just write an issue in here or on kunena.org, where I setup a forum thread for the module.